nicm42/100-days-of-code-v2/log4.md

 **Day 77: 9th October 2021**
 Last week when I decided to try Lua, found tutorials making games with Lua/Love2D I thought it would be fun.
 And I was right, I loved it.
 I followed a tutorial to make a really simple game, and loved it so much I extended it once I'd finished the tutorial.
 I am definitely going to learn more about Lua and Love2D.
 I like the idea of making games as a side project, since it'll be different to what I do at work.
 And since I like making websites, which I'll be doing at work, and like making games, I can do that at home.

+**Day 78: 10th October 2021**
+I got loads done today.
+I did all the Cypress testing and updated my Jest tests to TypeScript (which wasn't too bad).
+I then added in the functionality to use spacebar rather than clicking, so then needed to update the text and all the tests.
+I felt guilt about using a load of awaits in my Jest testing, so I changed them to waitFor, which all worked perfectly.
+I then did a bit of aXe and Wave testing and fixed a few things those brought up that I had forgotten about/hadn't considered.
+After all the fuss I had with the closest scores and making it a table, it works perfectly well as a grid.
+I'm not sure why I hadn't done that in the first place.